 Check the Amended Return box on the front of Form CT-1065/CT-1120SI to amend a previously-filed Form CT-1065/CT-1120SI.
 If an amended return is filed to have an overpayment of Connecticut income tax refunded, the overpayment will be refunded to the PE.
 However, the amended Form CT-1065/CT-1120SI must be filed before the Connecticut statute of limitations expires.
 Generally, the statute of limitations for refunding any Connecticut income tax overpayment expires three years after the due date of the return, but if a timely request for an extension of time to file a return was filed, the statute of limitations expires three years after the extended due date of the return or three years after the date of filing the return, whichever is earlier.
 If an amended return is filed to report an underpayment of Connecticut income tax, interest will apply and, if the amended return is not timely filed, a penalty may be imposed.
 See Interest and Penalties on Page 13.
-An amended Form CT-1065/CT-1120SI must be filed under the following circumstances
+An amended Form CT-1065/CT-1120SI must be filed under the following circumstances return and the amendment results in the Connecticut income tax being overpaid or underpaid.

 1. The IRS or federal courts change or correct the PE's federal income tax return and the change or correction results in the Connecticut income tax being overpaid or underpaid.
+File no later by the IRS o 2.
+The PE files a timely amended federal income tax return and the amendment results in the Connecticut income tax being overpaid or underpaid.
+File no later by the IRS.